by Bob Smith

 WBES took out a full-page newspaper ad proclaiming "Life Begins at 59."
 The station's maiden program was the National Community Chest's All-Star Red Feather Show, followed by the NBC Weekly News Review.
 Also on the schedule was Hopalong Cassidy, Times Square Playhouse and local news with longtime radio sports personality Roger Baker.

-The sky collapsed on Channel 58 almost immediately.
+The sky collapsed on Channel 59 almost immediately.
 Poor advertising sales and mounting debt triggered a stockholder revolt.
 On December 18, 1953, less than three months after signing on, WBES went dark and returned its license to the FCC.
-WGR-TV/2 went on the air August 14, 1954 using the channel 59 tower and was the primary NBC affiliate for the market ... an arrangement marred only by the fact that Grossman was already negotiating with NBC to sell them channel 17.
+WGR-TV/2 went on the air August 14, 1954 using the channel 59 tower ... and may have owned more of their facilities, according to the Buffalo Evening News, which reported just after New Year's Day 1954 that an agreement with WBES-TV to sell WGR "certain of its assets" expired when the comparative hearings continued past channel 59 going off the air.
+Channel 2 became the primary NBC affiliate for the market ... but that was not to last long, as Grossman was already negotiating with NBC to sell them channel 17.

 WBUF went dark for two weeks in 1955 (February 23 until March 9), because NBC did not commit to the sale until the latter date; it very nearly went dark a second time, and only because the federal Court of Appeals on December 29 refused to stay the consummation of the sale -- approved in September -- was NBC allowed to take over operation before the "drop dead" date Grossman had given the Commission (which would have been a mere two days later).
 WGR-TV had become the market's ABC affiliate while the NBC purchase was pending FCC approval, with its NBC contract scheduled to expire August 31, 1956.